obensource/katacoda-scenarios/workshop-frontend2021/intro.md

+# Welcome Observability Spotlight Attendees!

-In this lab you'll work with your old friend Storedog, as well as staging instances of the Storedog frontend and discounts services.
-You'll also have a full CI/CD pipeline at your disposal to build and deploy the discounts service.
-That's a lot of stuff to bring online, so please be patient as it starts up!
+In this lab you'll be working with an eCommerce app called _Storedog_, and you’ll be staging instances of Storedog’s frontend and discounts services.
+In addition, you’ll have a full CI/CD pipeline at your disposal to build and deploy its discounts service.

+_Thank you for your patience as all of this boots up!_

 Click the **Start Scenario** button below to get started.